 Is your social media falling flat?
 Don’t sweat it; many hours have gone into perfecting the use of this not-so-secret weapon.
 Facebook, Google+, Twitter, Pinterest, and Instagram strategies are outlined in detail below.
-Once you understand how they all work and which will suit your business best, learn how to handle them and other factors such as SEO, reviews, and more!
+Once you understand how they all work and which will suit your business best, learn how to engage your audience through social media platforms – tackle SEO, reviews, and more!

 Facebook, Google+, & Twitter

 What works: Images, videos, calls to action, industry-related content, general share-worthy content.

 What doesn’t work: Lengthy content, bland content, poor business/related/share-worthy balance.

 Videos and images are best used to catch the eye of social media readers, though video works a little better to hold the reader’s attention.
 Whether it’s redirecting consumers to your website or online store, or getting them to stop and look at an interesting piece of content titled by your business, images and videos are your anchor.

 The three best ways to get traction from your readers are to:

 - Get them to go straight to your website or store